+In 1932, yellow-dog contracts were outlawed in the United States under the Norris-LaGuardia Act.
 In the United States, Yellow Dog contracts are illegal due to the Norris-LaGuardia Act, though right-to-work laws in several US states effectively defeat union formation, but through a different mechanism.
-29 U.S.C. § 103(a)-(b) are about nonenforceability of yellow dog contracts.
+29 U.S.C.
+103(a)-(b) are about non-enforceability of yellow dog contracts.

 The law essentially made the Yellow Dog contract illegal.
 William Adair, a representative of the Louisville and Nashville Railroad Company, violated the law by firing a locomotive fireman who had joined a union. - Adair v.
 United States 208 U.S. 161 (1908).

 In 1913 the union conducted the great Dublin General Strike.
 The employers had determined to smash this ever-growing union by the Yellow Dog contract, lockouts of those workers who would not resign their membership.
 Most of the Irish nationalist intellectuals supported the strikers against the capitalists.
 In the end they were forced back to work.
 But the union was not stamped out and the Yellow Dog contract was not enforced.